User670/temp/tips_to_those_new_to_top.md

 ...
 I admit T-Spins are cool, but **if you are just clueless just after a T-Spin opener, I think you'd be better off going back to the namesake of the game and clear Tetrises (4 lines with a long bar)**.

-## 2. Make sure to dig (defence), attack after you ensure safety, don't be too aggressive
+## 2. Make sure to dig (defense), attack after you ensure safety, don't be too aggressive
 I guess I'm not doing good on this part myself...
 In many cases when playing battle, I'm stilling greedy for attacks while having a very tall stack, and then I'm dead.
 As for how you should dig, there are some tutorials in the group chat, ~~and I'll consider playing a few games with pure digging and record it~~

 Anyways, don't learn from me when it comes to defence.
 You can watch footages of bots, or some footage in the game Cultris 2, because in Cultris 2 it demands **much more** skills in digging than on TOP.
 I also recommend digging straight into Cultris 2; practice of 1-next no-bag-7 digging can be of great help for you when you go back to TOP.